 Who is eligible for the booster?

-Booster vaccine doses will be available on the NHS for people most at risk from COVID-19 who have already had 2 doses of a vaccine.
-This includes:
+Booster doses will be available on the NHS for people most at risk from COVID-19 who have had a 2nd dose of a vaccine at least 3 months ago.

 - people who live and work in care homes

 - people aged 16 and over with a health condition that puts them at high risk of getting seriously ill from COVID-19

 - people aged 16 and over who are a main carer for someone at high risk from COVID-19

 - people aged 16 and over who live with someone who is more likely to get infections (such as someone who has HIV, has had a transplant or is having certain treatments for cancer, lupus or rheumatoid arthritis)

 People who are pregnant and in 1 of the eligible groups can also get a booster dose.

 How do I get my 2nd or booster vaccination if I have had my previous covid-19 vaccinations while abroad?